-THE 501 - Theology I (3)
+THE 501 - Christian Doctrine I: Revelation, God, Humanity, and Sin (3)

 A beginning study of the central doctrines of the Christian faith.
-This course investigates the task and method of theology and applies that method in the study of God's self-revelation in the Scriptures, the nature and attributes of the Triune God and his...
-3 credits.
+This course investigates the task and method of theology and applies that method in the study of God's self-revelation in the Scriptures, the nature and attributes of the Triune God and his purposes in the creation of the world, the nature of human existence as designed by God in line with his purposes for creation, and a study of the human fall into sin and its consequences for humans and the rest of creation.